Oral-formulaic composition

 The key idea of the theory is that poets have a store of formulae (a formula being 'an expression that is regularly used, under the same metrical conditions, to express a particular essential idea') and that by linking the formulae in conventionalised ways, poets can rapidly compose verse.
 Antoine Meillet expressed the idea in 1923, thus:

-In the hands of Meillet's student Milman Parry (1902-1935), and subsequently the latter's student Albert Lord (1912-1991), the approach transformed the study of ancient and medieval poetry and of oral poetry generally.
-The main exponent and developer of their approaches was John Miles Foley (1947-2012).
+In the hands of Meillet's student Milman Parry (1902–1935), and subsequently the latter's student Albert Lord (1912–1991), the approach transformed the study of ancient and medieval poetry and of oral poetry generally.
+The main exponent and developer of their approaches was John Miles Foley (1947–2012).

 Homeric verse

 In Homeric verse, a phrase like rhododaktylos eos ("rosy fingered dawn") or oinopa ponton ("winedark sea") occupies a certain metrical pattern that fits, in modular fashion, into the six-foot Greek hexameter, which aids the aoidos or bard in extemporaneous composition.
-(The Iliad and The Odyssey both use dactylic hexameter verse form, where every line contains six groups of syllables.)
+(The Iliad and the Odyssey both use dactylic hexameter verse form, where every line contains six groups of syllables.)
 Moreover, such phrases would be subject to internal substitutions and adaptations, permitting flexibility in response to narrative and grammatical needs: podas okus Akhilleus ("swift footed Achilles") is metrically equivalent to koruthaiolos Ektor ("glancing-helmed Hector").
 Formulas can also be combined into type-scenes, longer, conventionalised depictions of generic actions in epic like the steps taken to arm oneself or to prepare a ship for sea.

 Work of Parry and successors

 Oral-formulaic theory was originally developed, principally by Parry in the 1920s, to explain how the Homeric epics could have been passed down through many generations purely through word of mouth and why its formulas appeared as they did.
 His work was influential in the field of Homeric scholarship and changed the discourse on the oral theory and the Homeric Question.
-The locus classicus for oral-formulaic poetry, however, was established by the work of Parry and his student Lord, not on oral recitation of Homer (which no longer was practiced), but on the (similar) Serbian oral epic poetry of what was then of Yugoslavia, where oral-formulaic composition could be observed and recorded ethnographically.
+The locus classicus for oral-formulaic poetry, however, was established by the work of Parry and his student Lord, not on oral recitation of Homer (which no longer was practiced), but on the (similar) Albanian, Bosnian and Serbian oral epic poetry in the Balkans, where oral-formulaic composition could be observed and recorded ethnographically.
 Formulaic variation is apparent, for example, in the following lines: